 - (14) According to Article 6 CDR, the RCD lacks individual character if the overall impression produced on the informed user is the same as the overall impression produced on such a user by any design which has been made available to the public before the date of filing of the RCD or the date of the priority claimed.
 In assessing individual character of the RCD, the degree of freedom of the designer in developing the design shall be taken into consideration. - (15) The informed user is familiar with the basic features of the products to which the contested RCD relates, namely children's chairs.
 The informed user is aware that the degree of freedom of the designer is limited by technical constraints because chairs must provide a raised seating surface, a stable, supporting structure (such as legs) and a backrest.
 Furthermore, children's chairs in particular are subject to standardized safety norms imposed by national and regional authorities (for instance, the height of the backrest).
-However, in spite of these technical and safety limitations, the designer of children's chairs still has a considerable degree of freedom as regards to, for instance, the shape and size of the backrest, the seat and other features. - (16) The prior design known as "Tripp Trapp chair" and the RCD are both characterized by a bookshelf-like construction of the frame, consisting of two parallel inclined posts, and two thin, flat rectangular panels that serve as a seat and a foot rest which are slid into the grooves of the posts.
+However, in spite of these technical and safety limitations, the designer of children's chairs still has a considerable degree of freedom as regards to, for instance, the shape and size of the backrest, the seat and other features. - (16) The prior design known as "Tripp Trapp chair" is characterized by a bookshelf-like construction of the frame, consisting of two parallel inclined posts, and two thin, flat rectangular panels that serve as a seat and a foot rest which are slid into the grooves of the posts.
 Like a book shelf, this construction allows the easy adjustment of the heights of the panels.
-However, there was no need for the designer of the RCD to adopt the same shape and dimensions of the different components of the bookshelf-like construction (such as the panels and the side posts) in order to fulfil the technical function of adjusting the height of the seat and the foot rest. - (17) The RCD has therefore taken over the same design features that characterize the bookshelf-like construction of the prior design.
-The only difference between both designs is the double "T" that is only visible from the side view of the RCD.
-However, this difference is insignificant because the overall impressions produced by both designs are not dominated by their side views but by the common design features of the bookshelf-like construction that are appreciated mainly from the front view.
+However, there is no need to adopt the same shape and dimensions of the different components of the bookshelf-like construction (such as the panels and the side posts) of the prior design in order to fulfil the technical function of adjusting the height of the seat and the foot rest. - (17) The RCD has therefore taken over the same design features that characterize the bookshelf-like construction of the prior design.
+The only difference between both the RCD and the prior design regards the A-shape appreciated from the side view of the RCD.
+However, this difference is insignificant because the overall impressions produced by both designs are not determined by their side views but by the common design features of the bookshelf-like construction that are appreciated mainly from the front view.
 As a result, the RCD fails to produce a different overall impression from the overall impression produced by the prior design. - (18) The overall impressions produced on the informed user by the RCD and the prior design are therefore the same and hence the RCD lacks individual character within the meaning of Article 6 CDR.